Kotlin/kotlinx.coroutines/docs/flow.md

 #### Transform operator

-Among the flow transformation operators the most general one is called [transform].
+Among the flow transformation operators, the most general one is called [transform].
 It can be used to imitate simple transformations like [map] and [filter] as well as implement more complex transformations.
-Using `transform` operator you can [emit][FlowCollector.emit] arbitrary values arbitrary number of times.
+Using `transform` operator, you can [emit][FlowCollector.emit] arbitrary values arbitrary number of times.

 For example, using `transform` we can emit a string before performing a long-running asynchronous request and follow it with a response: